Types of Web Pages

 |.net||Internet Service Provider|

 |.org||Organization; may be charitable, religious, or a lobbying group|

 Anyone is able to get a .net, .com, or .org account.
 However, .gov and .mil sites are limited to government agencies and .edu sites are limited to higher education organizations.
 Because of thes limitations, .gov and .edu sites tend to be more reliable than other sites.

 - Country names appear as a two-letter abbreviation in the domain name.
 For a complete list, go to Domain Name Registries around the World.

 - New domain names include .museum, .info and .biz, among others.
 Read more about them at InterNic FAQ on Domain Names.

-Web Search Hint: You can actually limit web searches by these designations by using the "site:" feature.
-For instance, if you wanted to search for economic statistics but wanted your results to be limited to government sites you can search 'economic statistics site:.gov' and your results will be limited to goverment websites.
-Similarly, if you were looking for information on military benefits, you might try the search 'benefits site:.mil' to uncover all military web site information on benefits.
+Web Search Hint: You can limit web searches by these designations by using the site: feature.
+For instance, if you want to search for economic statistics but wanted your results to be limited to government sites you can search economic statistics site:.gov to limit your results to goverment websites.
+Similarly, if you are looking for information on military benefits, you might search benefits site:.mil to uncover all military web site information on benefits.